Petroleum Engineering (PETE)

 Fundamental properties of reservoir formations and fluids including reservoir volumetric, reservoir statics and dynamics.
 Analysis of Darcy's law and the mechanics of single and multiphase fluid flow through reservoir rock, capillary phenomena, material balance, and reservoir drive mechanisms.

-Introduction to production operations and oil field equipment; inflow performance analysis, effect of formation damage on well flow, nodal systems analysis; perforating techniques and their effect on inflow; and stimulation treatments to enhance well performance.
+Introduction to production operations, production systems, and oil field equipment; inflow performance analysis, effect of formation damage on well flow, nodal systems analysis; perforating techniques and their effect on inflow; and stimulation treatments to enhance well performance; production problems; Well stimulation design and workover and recompletion analysis.
+Design of surface separation and treating facilities.

 PETE 3340 Geophysics for Petro Engineers